linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 First, just as market-makers can adopt a delta-neutral position, they can also adopt a gamma-neutral position.
 This position cannot be achieved with the stock alone, since the gamma of the stock is zero.
 Thus, to be gamma-neutral the market-maker must buy or sell options so as to offset the gamma of the existing position.
 We provide an example of gamma-neutrality below.

 Second, in a related strategy, market-makers can use static option replication, a strategy in which options are used to hedge options.
 In our delta-hedging example, the market-maker might not be able to buy an exactly offsetting call option to hedge the written call, but by selectively setting the bid and ask prices for related options, might be able to acquire an option position requiring only infrequent rebalancing.
-To take a simple example, if the market-maker were able to buy a put with the same strike price and maturity as the written call (e.g., by setting the bid price to attract any seller of that option), then by buying 100 shares to offset the risk of the position, the market-maker would have used put-call parity to create a hedge that is both gammaand delta-neutral for the life of the options.
+To take a simple example, if the market-maker were able to buy a put with the same strike price and maturity as the written call (e.g., by setting the bid price to attract any seller of that option), then by buying 100 shares to offset the risk of the position, the market-maker would have used put-call parity to create a hedge that is both gamma- and delta-neutral for the life of the options.

 Third, a market-maker can buy out-of-the-money options as insurance.
 In our example of delta-neutral hedging of a written option, the market-maker could buy a deep out-of-the-money put and a deep out-of-the-money call.
 The two options would be relatively inexpensive and would protect against large moves in the stock.
 One problem with this solution is that, since option positions in the aggregate sum to zero, the market-making community as a whole can buy protective options only if investors in the aggregate are willing to sell them.
 Investors, however, are usually thought to be insurance buyers rather than insurance sellers.